Rahab666/python-project-lvl1/README.md

 # Brain Games

-The first project written for the academic purposes of a course on learning a programming language Python.
+The first project written for the academic purposes of a Hexlet's course on learning a programming language Python.

 Brain Games is a puzzle game that tests basic math knowledge.